 When you think of the short list of coaches in NFL History that have won multiple Super Bowls, who comes to mind??
 Of course you think of Vince Lombardi, Don Shula, Tom Landry, Chuck Noll, Bill Walsh, or even Bill Parcells and Bill Belichick.
 Throw in Joe Gibbs and his three rings.
-Do you realize that there is only one eligible coach that has won multiple Super Bowls that is NOT in the Pro Football Hall of Fame??
+Do you realize there are only two eligible coaches that have won multiple Super Bowls that are NOT in the Pro Football Hall of Fame??

 Think about it a second, we’re talking about a coach with as many victories as six eligible Hall of Fame coaches and you don’t consider Tom Flores great??
 Only Jimmy Johnson,Vince Lombardi and Bill Walsh can best Flores in shortest coaching careers who achieved 2 Super Bowl victories.
 Landry, and Shula coached 29 and 33 years respectively to achieve the same number of championships.

 For some it’s the fact that his winning percentage of .527 isn’t that high.
 However Bill Parcells is almost a shoo-in finalist this year with a winning percentage of .570.
 Also, before his stint as Seahawks head coach, he left the Los Angeles Raiders with a winning percentage of .610 which is better than Bill Walsh at .609.
 Something to think about.

 It’s fair to compare him to Bill Walsh since he is in the Pro Football Hall of Fame and coached in the same era.
 Walsh led the team of the 80’s to 3 Super Bowl wins in San Francisco to Flores’ 2 championships.
 Yet in head to head competition, Flores Raider’s were 2-1 against Walsh’s 49ers.
 Now throw in the fact Flores had a better winning percentage before he left for Seattle and it’s hard to argue his candidacy.